 At Enterprise Bank, people and relationships come first.
 We encourage and foster a culture of diversity, equity, and inclusion, where everyone feels valued and respected.
 We are committed to a caring workplace that recognizes the importance of making a meaningful, positive difference in the lives of our team members, customers, and communities.

 The mission of Enterprise Bank's Inclusion Council is to celebrate and promote awareness of personal identity in the workplace, identify equity gaps in order to help resolve them, and strengthen everyone's sense of belonging within our Enterprise Bank family.
-The Inclusion Council is committed to helping influence and impact positive change towards social justice and inclusivity within the communities we serve.
-Read More in a letter from our CEO, Jack Clancy.
+The Inclusion Council is committed to helping influence and impact positive change towards social justice and inclusivity within communities we serve.

 Recent Newsletters* Created By Our Inclusion Council Team:

 *This content was originally created by a rotating group of Enterprise Bank team members who have volunteered to create this newsletter for our team to enjoy.
 However, we are happy to share these newsletters for our Enterprise Bank community to engage in wider conversation and share inspirational stories and ideas.

 Diversity advocate Vernā Myers said, “Diversity is being invited to the party.
 Inclusion is being asked to dance.”
 (Another person added, "Equity is giving the opportunity for the attendees to choose the music.")

 Inclusion means that all people, regardless of their abilities, disabilities, or health care needs, have the right to be respected and appreciated as valuable members of their communities.

 Inclusion in the Workplace (from the Society of Human Resource Management) is “The achievement of a work environment in which all individuals are treated fairly and respectfully, have equal access to opportunities and resources, and can contribute fully to the organization's success.”